 What are the nearest international schools and how good are they?

-In Lliber, you can find the Laude International School.
+In the small town of Lliber, you can find the Laude International School.

 Is crime an issue for expats?